olibartfast/object-detection-inference/README.md

    - ⚠️ **Important:**
      - These CMake files belong to the [`InferenceEngines`](https://github.com/olibartfast/inference-engines) project and are cloned into the `build/_deps` folder after the configuration step.
-     - Ensure your backend version is set correctly in [cmake/AddCompileDefinitions.cmake](cmake/AddCompileDefinitions.cmake).
+     - All versions are now centrally managed in [cmake/versions.cmake](cmake/versions.cmake).

-2. **Cleaning the Build Folder**
+3. **Cleaning the Build Folder**
-   When switching backends or changing configuration options, clean the `build` directory before reconfiguring and compiling.
+   When switching inference backends or changing configuration options, clean the `build` directory before reconfiguring and compiling.

    **Full Clean (Major Changes)**
    - **Command:**